deta/cloud-docs/docs/Lib.md

 </Tabs>

 :::note
-A "Deta Base" (or simply database) is a Key-Value store, like a collection or a PostgreSQL/MySQL table.
+A "Deta Base" instance is a collection of data not unlike a Key-Value store, a MongoDB collection or a PostgreSQL/MySQL table.
+It will will grow with your app's needs.
 :::